-- You can see the View intended solely for the sample user. - This sample user sees this View because you configured it to be associated with the user group that the user belongs to. - The user can also see only the same Elements under Infrastructure because, in the second exercise in this module, you configured the user group to include the Linux Servers Element Groups. - As explored in the first exercise, this user's role limits activity to view-only tasks.
-To illustrate, if you click the gear beside an Element, you do not see an Edit option in the pop-up menu. - The user cannot see anything else on the Infrastructure panel, because they are administrative actions.
+- You can see the View intended solely for the sample user. - This sample user sees this View because you configured it to be associated with the user group that the user belongs to. - The user can also see only the same Elements under My Infrastructure because, in the second exercise in this module, you configured the user group to include the Linux Servers Element Groups. - As explored in the first exercise, this user's role limits activity to view-only tasks.
+To illustrate, if you click the gear beside an Element, you will not see an Edit option in the pop-up menu. - The user cannot see anything else on the My Infrastructure panel, since they are administrative actions.

-Using Views in conjunction with user roles and user groups can accommodate a diverse set of end users that have access to view, add, edit, or delete the correct Elements or Uptime Infrastructure Monitor objects.
+Using Views in conjunction with user roles and user groups can accommodate a diverse set of end users that have access to view, add, edit, or delete the correct Elements or up.time objects.

-Before moving to the next module, log in as the admin user (the ID and password were set when the Monitoring Station was first run after installation).
+Before moving to the next module, log back in as the admin user (the ID and password were set when the Monitoring Station was first run after being installed).